School District Governance Association of New Hampshire

 - Attend a seminar.

 - Come to a meeting.
-The SDGA Board meets on the first Saturday of the month in Concord.
+The SDGA Board meets on the first Saturday of the month.
 Meetings are open to members and interested parties: there are always lively discussions.

 - Join a committee or a project and help SDGA provide needed resources.